2022 Harvest Festival and Livestock Show

 - ALL HEIFERS IN THE RESPECTIVE BREED CLASSES OF THE BREEDING BEEF SHOW SHALL BE REGISTERED WITH THAT BREED ASSOCIATION IN THE NAME OF THE EXHIBITOR BY OCTOBER 1, 2022.
 NO ENTRIES REGISTERED UNDER RANCH NAMES OR IN PARTNERSHIPS WILL BE ACCEPTED.

-2. The registration papers or proof of application and health certificate must be presented to the Beef Superintendent upon request.
+- The registration papers or proof of application must be presented to the Beef Superintendent upon request.
 The eligibility of any animal for a class shall be determined by an official representative of the breed association, the County Extension Agent, Ag Science Instructor or the Beef Superintendents.
 The Beef Superintendents shall have the authority to make final decisions regarding the eligibility of an entry or exhibitor.

 - An exhibitor may show no more than two (2) entries in an individual class.
 The entry must be shown by the exhibitor, except that the exhibitor may obtain the assistance of another Jr. Exhibitor in classes where the exhibitor has two entries.

-Steers in the 2017 Harvest Festival will be divided into classes by the Superintendents.
+Steers in the 2022 Harvest Festival Livestock Show will be divided into classes by the Superintendents.
+Check-in is 6-8pm, Wednesday.

 MARKET STEER DIVISION

 - Only steers entered in the Market Steer Division will be eligible for the Harvest Festival Sale.

-2. All steers entered in the Market Steer Division must have been validated with the State of Texas Validation for Fall Shows.
+- All steers entered in the Market Steer Division must have been validated with the State of Texas Validation for 2022-23 Major Shows.

 COPIES OF STEER VALIDATION FORMS MUST BE SUBMITTED TO THE GREGG COUNTY EXTENSION OFFICE BY JULY 11, 2022.